kubernetes-sigs/lws/site/content/en/docs/installation/_index.md

 ### Upgrade from an older version

-#### Migrate pre-slices DisaggregatedSets before v0.11
+#### Migrate pre-slices DisaggregatedSets before v1.0.0

-v0.11 removes the temporary support for LeaderWorkerSets created before the DisaggregatedSet `slices` feature.
-If any DisaggregatedSets were originally created by v0.9 or earlier, first run v0.10 and complete a template rollout for each one.
-This replaces their LeaderWorkerSets with objects that carry slice-aware names and labels.
+DisaggregatedSet first shipped in v0.9.0, before the `slices` feature.
+If a DisaggregatedSet was originally created by v0.9.x and has not completed a rollout while running v0.10.x or v0.11.x, do not upgrade directly to v1.0.0.
+First install either v0.10.x or v0.11.x, then trigger and complete one template rollout for every affected DisaggregatedSet.
+For example, changing a container image in a role's pod template triggers a rollout.
+This replaces the generated LeaderWorkerSets and pods with objects that carry slice-aware names and labels.
+If the DisaggregatedSet has already completed such a rollout, no additional migration is required.

-Before upgrading to v0.11, verify that no pre-slices LeaderWorkerSets remain:
+Before upgrading to v1.0.0, verify that no pre-slices LeaderWorkerSets remain.
+The following command must produce no output:

 ```shell
 kubectl get leaderworkersets -A \